A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: Conclusions and Final Discussion

-\item In \textit{Example} \ref{Ex Random Behavior Example} uncertainty was introduced in the storage coefficient $\beta$, or the forcing term $f$, however the geometry of the microstructure was never randomized.
-In several works (e.g. \cite{GrafS, HutchinsonRuschendorf}) the self-similarity is replaced by the concept of statistical self-similarity in the sense that scaling of small parts have the same statistical distribution as the whole set.
-Clearly, this random property is consistent with the scaling of $\beta$ \eqref{Eq scaled storage coefficient} in \textit{Definition} \ref{Def scaled storage coefficient}; consequently, the statistical self-similarity is a future line of research for handling geometric uncertainty of the fractal microstructure $\B$.
+\item In \textsc{Example} \ref{Ex Random Behavior Example}, uncertainty was introduced in the storage coefficient $\beta$, or the forcing term $f$, however the geometry of the microstructure was never randomized.
+In several works (e.g. \cite{GrafS, HutchinsonRuschendorf}) the self-similarity is replaced by the concept of statistical self-similarity, in the sense that scaling of small parts have the same statistical distribution as the whole set.
+Clearly, this random property is consistent with the scaling of $\beta$ \eqref{Eq scaled storage coefficient} in \textsc{Definition} \ref{Def scaled storage coefficient}.
+Consequently, the statistical self-similarity is a future line of research, in order to address geometric uncertainty of the fractal microstructure $\B$.
 In particular, the fractal percolation microstructures, are of special interest for real world applications, see \cite{ChayesDurret, DekkingMeester}.

 \item The execution of all the numerical experiments shows that the code becomes unstable beyond the 9th stage of the Cantor set construction.
-This suggests that in order to overcome these issues, an adaptation of the FEM method has to be developed, targeted to the microstructure of interest.
+This suggests that in order to overcome these limitations, an adaptation of the FEM method has to be developed, targeted to the microstructure of interest.
 This aspect is to be analyzed in future research.

 \item The study of fractal microstructures in 2-D and 3-D are necessary for practical applications and in higher dimensions for theoretical purposes.
-Given that passing from one dimension to two or more dimensions increases significantly the level of complexity in the microstructure and in the equation, considerable challenges are to be expected in this future line of research.
+Since passing from one dimension to two or more dimensions, increases significantly the level of complexity in the microstructure and in the equation, considerable challenges are to be expected in this future research line.

 \item Another important analysis to be developed is the study of the models both, scaled and unscaled, in the mixed-mixed variational formulation introduced in \cite{MoralesShow2}.
-On one hand, this approach allows great flexibility for the underlying spaces of velocity and pressure which can constitute an advantage with respect to the treatment presented here.
-On the other hand, the mixed-mixed variational formulation allows modeling fluid exchange conditions across the interface of greater generality than \eqref{Eq strong n-stage interface}, used in the present work; this fact can contribute significantly to the development of the field.
+On one hand, this approach allows great flexibility for the underlying spaces of velocity and pressure, which can constitute an advantage with respect to the treatment presented here.
+On the other hand, the mixed-mixed variational formulation allows modeling fluid exchange conditions across the interface of greater generality than the conditions in \eqref{Eq strong n-stage interface}, used in the present work; this advantage can contribute significantly to the development of the field.

 \end{enumerate}